ElektraInitiative/libelektra/doc/decisions/0_drafts/transformations.md

 Require plugins that rename keys to remove the `keyNeedsSync` flag.
 This would require making the 'key sync' APIs public.
+Letting user code modify these internal flags may lead to serious bugs.
 This does not solve the problem of changing values.

 ### Use change tracking to replace the `keyNeedsSync` flag